 Facts About Tropical Rainforest Animals

-» Rainforests are believed to be the oldest ecosystems of our planet, owing to their immense biodiversity.
+- Rainforests are believed to be the oldest ecosystems on our planet, thanks to their immense biodiversity.

-» While endangered species, like gorillas, orangutans, and jaguars, have a population of only about a few dozen individuals, the population of several insects and reptiles has reached the million mark!
+- Some endangered species, like gorillas, orangutans and jaguars, have populations of only a few dozen individuals — while the populations of several insects and reptiles have reached the million mark!

-» The highly interlinked and intertwined tropical rainforest food web and interdependent ecology ensures the survival of all animals in their natural habitat.
+- The rainforest's highly interlinked food web and interdependent ecology help ensure the survival of all the animals in their natural habitat.

-» Most animals have coloration, patterns, markings, and camouflage that resemble the luxuriant foliage of the rainforest layer in which they reside.
+- Most animals have coloring, patterns, markings and camouflage that match the lush foliage of the rainforest layer they live in.